gideon-ogunbanjo/Luna/README.md

 6. No Data Preprocessing: Data preprocessing, such as handling missing values, outliers, and encoding categorical variables, is not covered by the app.
 Users need to preprocess the data externally before uploading it to Luna.

-7. Dataset Type: Luna is limited to **CSV Files** only for now.
+7. Dataset Type: Luna is limited to **CSV and Excel Files** only for now.
 More updates will be released with diversity across all types of datasets.

 ### Dependencies
 The app is built using Python and the following libraries: